Adult Disicpleship Groups at NRUMC

 Classes: NRUMC offers classes taught by the pastors at least once per semester along with other great offerings throughout the year.
 Want to help teach or have an idea for a future class?
 Contact Gretchen Shea - gshea@nrumc.org

 Small Groups: NRUMC has a variety of small groups that meet at church or in homes throughout the week.
 Interested in starting your own small group or helping pick one?
-Contact Gretchen Shea - gretchens@nrumc.org
+To see a list of small groups, click here!
+Contact Gretchen Shea - gshea@nrumc.org

 Podcast: NRUMC hosts a weekly podcast that digs deeper into the sermon or big theological matters!
 Check it out at nrumc.org/podcast or search North Raleigh UMC on Apple or Spotify.